 Kallman has served as resident composer for the Great River Shakespeare Festival and has composed music for The Way Home, a retelling of the parable of the prodigal son in a full-length stage play by Herbert Brokering.

-Daniel Kallman received his musical training at Luther College in Decorah, Iowa and at the University of Minnesota where he studied composition under Dominick Argento and Paul Fetler.
+Daniel Kallman was born in 1956.
+He received his musical training at Luther College in Decorah, Iowa and at the University of Minnesota where he studied composition under Dominick Argento and Paul Fetler.
 The principal publishers of Kallman’s music are Shawnee/Mark Foster Press (children’s choir), MorningStar Music (church choir), Boosey and Hawkes (winds and choral), Lauren Keiser Music (orchestral), and Kallman’s own publishing company, Kallman Creates Publications.
 All of Kallman’s works are catalogued on his website at www.kallmancreates.com.